Advertiser Disclosure

 Don’t Check a Bag

 This tip is valid all year long, but as many once-a-year flyers trek home or to friends and family, it’s a busy season to check bags.
-You don’t want your bags getting lost, and you don’t want to have to wait to pick up your bag from baggage claim, so don’t check it.
+You don’t want your bag to get lost, and you would rather not wait a lengthy time at baggage claim to retrieve it, so don’t check your bag.

-When you fly, leave all of your liquids and gel-like foods at home so you can breeze through the airport and switch flights easily since you won’t have to worry about checked bags.
+When preparing for a flight, leave all of your liquids and gel-like foods at home so you can breeze through the airport and switch flights easily, since you won’t have to worry about checked bags.

 If you are going to check a bag, consider using an Apple AirTag to track your bags throughout your entire journey.
 Some airlines use this technology to track bags more quickly when they go missing, so be sure to put a tag in every bag you’re checking and in carry-on bags, in case those accidentally get misplaced.